Guides for Electrical Drawing Reading

-Some components to a circuit board are polarized, meaning one side is positive and the other negative.
-This means you have to attach it in the specified way.
+Some components to a circuit board are polarized, meaning that one side is positive and the other negative.
+It means that you have to attach it in a specified way.
 For most symbols, polarity is included in the symbol.
 To identify the polarity of the physical part, a general rule of thumb is to find out which metal lead wire is longer.
 The longer part is the + side.

 4. Understand Names and Values

-Values help define exactly what a component is.
-For electrical components like resistors, capacitors, and inductors the value tells us how many ohms, farads, or henries they have.
-For other components, like integrated circuits, the value may just be the name of the chip.
+Values help define what a component is.
+For electrical components like resistors, capacitors, and inductors, the value tells us how many ohms, farads, or henries they have.
+For other components, like integrated circuits, the value may be the name of the chip.
 Crystals might list their oscillating frequency as their value.
-Basically, the value of a schematic component calls out its most important characteristic.
+The value of a schematic component calls out its most important characteristic.

 Component names usually consist of one or two letters and a number.
 The letter part of the name represents the type of component - R's for resistors, C's for capacitors, U's for integrated circuits, etc. Each component name in an electrical drawing should be unique; if you have multiple resistors in a circuit, for example, they should be named R1, R2, R3, etc.

-Components names help us reference specific points in schematics.
+Components' names help us reference specific points in schematics.
 The prefixes of names are pretty well standardized.
 For some components, like resistors, the prefix is just the first letter of the component.
-Other name prefixes are not so literal; inductors, for example, are L's (because current has already taken I [but it starts with a C...electronics is a silly place]).
-Here's a quick table of common components and their name prefixes:
+Other name prefixes are not so literal; inductors, for example, are L's (because the current has already taken I [but it starts with a C...electronics is a silly place]).
+Above is a quick table of common components and their name prefixes.